 Best Folding EDC Knives Under $20

-(Okay, I cheated a little for this one and included some knives that were a dollar or two above $20… but bare with me on this one ’cause those extra couple bucks make a huge difference!)
+(Okay, I cheated a little for this one and included some knives that were a few dollars above $20… but bare with me on this one ’cause those extra few bucks make a huge difference!)

 2. Opinel #8